wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

    :width: 100%
    :alt: Australia wildfires

-   Wildfire extent captured by in the visible and short wave infra-red by Sentinel-2 (Credit: Pierre Markuse)
+   Wildfire extent captured by in the visible and short wave infra-red by Sentinel-2 (Credit: Pierre Markuse).
+Satellite images can provide perspective on the extent of events in the current news cycle.

 \\